Do you want a cookie?

 Black and palm kale taste best once they have had a frost.
 Photo by Reginal on pixabay.

-Soil care and fertilization
+Soil Care and Fertilization

 The beds that have been planted with heavy growers this year should recover over the winter.
 The same applies to beds that are to be planted with heavy growers next season.
 They should be enriched with manure, compost, horn shavings or another form of organic fertilizer and then left to their own devices.
 A good layer of mulch or protective planting is important here to protect the soil life from deadly frost.
 The mulch not only serves as protection against frost and erosion, it is also constantly being processed into fertilizer by microorganisms.